Mental Skills Are… umm … Skills

-The skills are the outcomes not the processes yet most people accidentally refer to them as the latter.
+The skills are the outcomes, not the processes yet most people accidentally refer to them as the latter.

+Let’s take a soccer (football) player as an example and consider the skill of dribbling the ball.
 Because the most common way to become better at dribbling is by actually dribbling a ball then the skill and the process got mixed up along the way.

 Let’s All Use The Correct Terms

 If I were in charge of the “sports science dictionary” so to speak I would insist on the following.
 All processes (activities) should contain the word ‘method’ or ‘process’ and all outcomes (abilities) should use the word ‘skill’.
 So for example catching a baseball is regarded as one of the technical skills of baseball.
 But there might be dozens of processes that coaches use to help their players hone this particular skill.

 How This Plays Out For Mental Skills

 There are two main reasons why this doesn’t happen for mental methods and mental skills as much at the moment.
 First, the mental side is less visible and less tangible than say the physical and technical aspects of performance.
 Secondly, there is very little agreement within the sport psychology community pertaining to exactly what are the most significant mental skills for optimal performance.
 How many are there?
 What are they called?

 At Condor Performance, we have been diligently working away behind the scenes to come up with our own consensus.
 It is still too early for us to publish these findings, but I am happy to reveal exclusively to the subscribers and readers of the Mental Toughness Digest that we believe there are, in fact, six primary mental skills.
 And these six in actual fact all contribute to a seventh, the mother of all mental skills … consistency.